Pgalante/WallaceV3/docs/b8e390e207cea9b578d061b46543a37c379de9f7/mrw.md

 **Note**: All of the **_Mask_** modules can be executed using continuous model predictions.
 However, some **_ChangeRR_** functions (e.g., area calculations) will require a binary (thresholded) models.

 If you also wish to test **_ChangeRR_** we suggest you use a thresholded model here instead.
+Available in the data downloads are two versions of the *Bassaricyon_neblina.tif* file.
+The version within the olinguito zipfile is continuous.
 Make sure any model you upload in **_User SDM_** is projected and has the same name as the scientific name of your species occurrence csv file. <br>

 ### 3. Test: Masking SDMs with shapefiles <a name = "Test: Masking SDMs with shapefiles"> </a>